staticlibs/staticlib_winservice/README.md

             [&](const std::string& msg) { ... } // logger callback
     );

-Service arguments are currently not supported.
+Service arguments are currently not supported (config file may be used instead).

 How to build
 ------------